Homemaking, Recipes

 • When the berries have released their juices add lemon juice and turn the heat up a little to medium/medium-high.
 Bring the mixture to a boil.
 Stir often so the berries don't stick to the bottom of the pan.

-• Boil for about 3 minutes and then pour jam into jars.
+• Boil for about 3 minutes and remove from heat.

 6 Comments